MathieuSoysal/Java-Maven-library-template/README.md

 ## Use template

-To use this template, you just need to click on "Use this template" on the main page of this repository, or you can copy/paste this repository.
+To use this template, you just need to click on "Use this template" at the top of the main page of this repository, or you can copy/paste this repository.

 ## Requirements
 - [ ] [Create an account on Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa)